laradic/support/README.md

 [![License](http://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](https://tldrlegal.com/license/mit-license)

 A general support package for the Laravel 5 framework.
-Beverage provides flexible and reusable components of code for commonly used functionality as well as the means to customize the default Laravel 5 folder structure.
+Laradic Support provides flexible and reusable components of code for commonly used functionality as well as the means to customize the default Laravel 5 folder structure.

 The package follows the FIG standards PSR-1, PSR-2, and PSR-4 to ensure a high level of interoperability between shared PHP code.